Skip to Content

 Ingredients

-• ¼ cup tomato vinegar optional, can use any vinegar
+- ¼ cup fruit vinegar optional, can use any vinegar

 Instructions

-• Rinse the beans and remove the blossom end.
+- Rinse the beans and remove the blossom end.
 You can remove the pointy end also if desired.
 For a visually pleasing dish, cut the beans into 1/3's and cut on a diagonal.
-Otherwise leave whole
+Otherwise leave whole.1-2 lbs flat beans

-• Add salt, oregano, and tomato vinegar (if using).
-Add some water to allow the beans to simmer in a bit of liquid.
+- Add salt, oregano, and vinegar.
+Add some water (or chicken broth) to allow the beans to simmer in a bit of liquid.
 I added 1/2 cup, but use your discretion.
-Simmer everything for about 10 minutes
+Cover and simmer everything for 10 to 20 minutes, or until the beans are quite tender (test by taking a bite).1 tsp salt, 2 tsp oregano, 1/2 cup water, 1/4 cup fruit vinegar

-• Add cherry tomatoes to the skillet and mash lightly with a potato masher or a fork.
+- Uncover and increase the heat to medium.
+Add cherry tomatoes to the skillet and mash lightly with a potato masher or a fork.
 Stir together and cover.
-Simmer for about 10 minutes or until beans are texture that you prefer.
+Simmer for about 10 minutes or until beans are texture that you prefer.1 pint cherry tomatoes

 Video